btihen/btihen/content/post_ruby_rails/rails_strategy_simplify_complex_behavior_decisions/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Simplify Complex Behavior and Decisions"
+title: "Strategy - Simplify Complex Behavior and Decisions"
 subtitle: "Command Objects, Strategy Pattern and Lambdas"
 summary: "With when Controllers need to trigger a chain of complex activities, one approach to keeping the code workable is to use Command Objects, the Command Pattern and even Lambdas"
 authors: ["btihen"]